 - printed out on a sheet of A4 paper

-The e-Ticket is offered for journeys operated by Thalys, Eurostar, SNCB (Belgium), NS (Netherlands), Deutsche Bahn (Germany), SBB (Switzerland), ÖBB (Austria) and on most TGV® and Intercity connections operated by SNCF (France), as well as on TGV® Brussels-France, TGV Lyria, TGV® France-Germany, TGV® France-Italy and TGV® Paris-Luxembourg.
+The e-Ticket is offered for journeys operated by Eurostar, TGV INOUI, SNCB (Belgium), NS (Netherlands), CFL (Luxembourg), Deutsche Bahn (Germany), SBB (Switzerland), ÖBB (Austria), TGV Lyria and on most Intercity and regional connections operated by SNCF (France).

 2. Digital Homeprint

-Digital Homeprint is offered for journeys operated by CFL (Luxembourg), DSB (Denmark) and Trenitalia (Italy).
+Digital Homeprint is offered for Nightjet and for journeys operated by DSB (Denmark) and Trenitalia (Italy).

 These are the 21 stations where you can buy train tickets for our full international offer:

-Arlon, Antwerpen-Berchem (Antwerp), Antwerpen-Centraal (Antwerp), Brugge (Bruges), Brussels Airport-Zaventem, Bruxelles-Central/Brussel-Centraal (Brussels), Bruxelles-Luxembourg/Brussel-Luxemburg (Brussels), Bruxelles-Midi/Brussel-Zuid (Brussels), Bruxelles-Nord/Brussel-Noord (Brussels), Charleroi-Sud, Eupen, Gent-Sint-Pieters (Ghent), Hasselt, Leuven, Liège-Guillemins, Kortrijk, Mechelen, Mons, Namur, Oostende, Ottignies.
+Arlon, Antwerpen-Berchem (Antwerp), Antwerpen-Centraal (Antwerp), Brugge (Bruges), Brussels Airport-Zaventem, Bruxelles-Central/Brussel-Centraal (Brussels), Bruxelles-Luxembourg/Brussel-Luxemburg (Brussels), Bruxelles-Midi/Brussel-Zuid (Brussels), Bruxelles-Nord/Brussel-Noord (Brussels), Charleroi-Central, Eupen, Gent-Sint-Pieters (Ghent), Hasselt, Leuven, Liège-Guillemins, Kortrijk, Mechelen, Mons, Namur, Oostende, Ottignies.

-- Essen, Heide, Kapellen, Noorderkempen (Monday to Friday): trains to Amsterdam/Roosendaal
+- Essen, Kapellen, Noorderkempen (Monday to Friday): trains to Amsterdam/Roosendaal

-- Gent-Dampoort, La Louvière-Sud, Lokeren, Mouscron, Saint-Ghislain, Sint-Niklaas, Tamines, Tournai, Waregem: trains to Lille
+- Gent-Dampoort, La Louvière-Sud, Lokeren, Mouscron, Sint-Niklaas, Tamines, Tournai, Waregem: trains to Lille

-- Bruxelles-Schuman/Brussel-Schuman, Ciney, Gembloux, Libramont, Rochefort-Jemelle: trains to Luxembourg
+- Bruxelles-Schuman/Brussel-Schuman (Monday to Friday), Ciney, Gembloux, Libramont, Louvain-la-Neuve, Marloie: trains to Luxembourg

 - Spa, Verviers-Central, Welkenraedt: trains to Aachen